dominikbulaj/shares-count/README.md

 Features
 --------
 Check provided url in each configured network for number of shares.

-## Module returns JSON object with shares count in each configured network
+It returns JSON object with shares count in each configured network:
 ```
 {
   facebook: 171767,